-The study of \emph{causal marginal problems} has been around in the classical causal inference community for more than two decades~\cite{Danks2002,triantafillouLearning2010}, it is a special case of causal compatibility problem.
-Here, we define it in such a way that it also applies to nonclassical causal inference.
-Similar to a statistical marginal problem, a causal marginal problem concerns a set $\bm{P}$ of probability distributions over non-identical but overlapping sets of \emph{observed variables}.
-It concerns whether there is a probability distribution $P$ over the union of these sets of variables that has the probabilities in $\bm{P}$ as its marginals under certain \emph{causal} constraints.
-Such causal constraints can be, for example, that $P$ must be compatible with a causal structure $\cal{G}$ under a certain causal prescription.
-When $P$ is compatible with $\cal{G}$ under that causal prescription, we say that the \emph{set} $\bm{P}$ is compatible with $\cal{G}$, meaning that all probability distributions in the set are \emph{simultaneously} compatible with $\cal{G}$.
+\emph{Causal marginal problems}---a special case of causal compatibility problems---have been studied by the classical causal inference community for more than two decades~\cite{Danks2002,triantafillouLearning2010}.
+Here, we define these in such a way that they also apply to nonclassical causal inference.
+Similar to a statistical marginal problem, a causal marginal problem concerns a set $\bm{P}$ of probability distributions over non-identical but overlapping sets of \emph{observed} variables.
+It concerns whether there is a single joint probability distribution $P$ over the union of these sets of variables that has the distributions in $\bm{P}$ as its marginals under certain \emph{causal} constraints.
+Such causal constraints can be, for example, that $P$ must be compatible with a causal structure $\cal{G}$ under a certain theory prescription.
+When there exists such a $P$ (that reproduces $\bm{P}$) that is compatible with $\cal{G}$ under that theory prescription, we say that the \emph{set} $\bm{P}$ itself is compatible with $\cal{G}$, meaning that all probability distributions in the set are \emph{jointly} compatible with $\cal{G}$.